keptn/lifecycle-toolkit/docs/blog/posts/announcing-keptn-v2-release-candidate.md

 This shows you how to use Keptn to evaluate metrics relevant for an application as part of the pre- and post-deployment checks.
 - [OpenTelemetry Observability](https://keptn.sh/stable/docs/guides/otel/):
-This shows how to configure Keptn for making use of its observability features so you have a holistic overview of your application deployments and any issues that arise during deployment.
+This shows how to configure Keptn for making use of its observability features, so you have a holistic overview of your application deployments and any issues that arise during deployment.
 - [Multi-stage Application Delivery](https://keptn.sh/stable/docs/guides/multi-stage-application-delivery/):
 This guide serves as an example of how you can integrate Keptn with ArgoCD and GitHub to